Skip to content

 If you don’t have the authentication app with you when trying to log in, you can use your backup/recovery codes to log in.
 The backup/recovery codes should have been saved to your computer or printed when enabling 2FA (see above).

-Please note: You can only use each recovery code once.
+You can use each recovery code only once.

 If you would like to have new recovery codes generated, this can be done as follows: